 Gulf of Mexico

-Anadarko is among the largest operators in the deepwater Gulf of Mexico with exploration opportunities, discoveries, large-scale developments and producing fields.
+Anadarko operates the largest number of floating facilities in the deepwater Gulf of Mexico with additional exploration prospects, discoveries, large-scale developments and hub-and-spoke opportunities.

 Anadarko Production in the Gulf

-Anadarko is among the largest independent leaseholders and producers in the deepwater Gulf of Mexico, with more than 2 million net acres and seven operated floating facilities.
+Anadarko is among the largest independent leaseholders and producers in the deepwater Gulf of Mexico, with more than 1.9 million gross acres,10 operated floating facilities and production of approximately 160,000 BOE/d.

-Anadarko’s newest and largest spar facility, Lucius, began production in January 2015 – three years after it was sanctioned.
-This world-class project in the Keathley Canyon area is estimated to hold more than 300 million BOE of recoverable resources.
-A testament to the company’s safety-first culture, crews working on the spar completed more than 9 million hours during development without a lost-time incident.
+Anadarko’s newest spar facilities, Lucius and Heidelberg, began production in January 2015 and January 2016, respectively – both achieving first oil just three years after sanction.
+A testament to the company’s safety-first culture, crews working on the spars completed them without a lost-time incident.

 Anadarko Operated Facilities: